practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05d - TypeScript on Bun and Deno runtimes/README.md

 $
 ```

-With about 22 milliseconds, the execution time of the standalone executable is also a little bit compared to the _$ bun_ command with around 23 milliseconds.
+With around 22 milliseconds, the execution time of the standalone executable is also a little bit faster compared to the _$ bun_ command with around 23 milliseconds.

 It's file size is also big with 102,377,912 bytes.